yvanlebras/scitizen/README.md

 # TODO

+## Questions

+* For "free" plan, limit size of image (rescale) ?
+* what should we block/do when quota is reached ? (block uploads etc... bad experience for end user, warn project owner before manual blocking?)
+* Quotas for Google maps API (remove map when reached ?) or force user to get a google api key ?

 ## General

-* check permissions : public or private (looged or with api key)
-* Statistics on project page (per image, global?)
+* Add quotas per project, admin can increase plan

+* In my/ edit_project, use :with project_current binding instead of specific fields

 ## Items

 * list: add $limit and $skip option (to limit number of items to show)
-* anti-spam on submission
+* anti-spam on submission (integrate with Askimet with user key)
-* require approval option on submission
+* item approval if project require approval
 * Direct to S3 file upload after form approval (need auth token and CORS) instead of file upload and transfer to S3
 * For S3, get remote HTTP file access directly instead of using local cache